joedski/musings/Java/Journal 2020-09-04 - JPA Criteria API and Multiple Roots.md

+## Summary

+I don't know that I'll ever actually finish this out, but I will at least include the summary:

+- You can't do direct joins between JPA entities that don't have direct relations.
+    - If your entities that you want to join on don't have direct relations, then consider if you need to refactor the associations in your model.
+If you can, anyway...
+- Instead, you just have to have multiple roots in your criteria query.
+- Multiple roots causes Hibernate to generate Cross Joins in certain environments (certainly Oracle) because without an actual constraint it assumes all possible combinations are required.
+- The join condition must then be applied in the normal conditions of the query, the `where` clause, effectively.
+- DB implementations are usually smart enough to see `...
+FROM A CROSS JOIN B WHERE A.B_ID = B.ID ...` and treat it the same as `...
+FROM A JOIN B ON A.B_ID = B.ID ...`.

+This all makes sense because if you don't have an explicit relationship between things, how does whatever JPA implementation you're using know what properties to contsrain the join on?
+The constraint must be specified explicitly in such cases.

 ## Caveat

 I make no statement about any of this being the correct way to do things, only that this is the existing setup of a project I joined late, and that my findings are based on that.
 Also, still learning things here.